PauloPhagula/site/_posts/2016-10-12-simple-javascript-currying-using-bind.md

 tags: javascript js currying functional
 ---

-I was working on nodejs project with mighty [@giannis](https://github.com/giannis) and we had this library that required setting up event handlers, pretty much in the usual form of:
+I was working on a nodejs project with mighty [@giannis](https://github.com/giannis) and we had this library that required setting up event handlers, pretty much in the usual form of:

 ```javascript